New Developments in Wake County

 The space across the street from Crabtree Valley Mall will soon be home to another mixed-use lifestyle center called Crabtree North.
 This 20-acre development will include 125,000 square feet of retail, restaurant and hotel space, plus is zoned for 708 residential units.
 Also included will be a pedestrian bridge across Glenwood Ave. connecting Crabtree North with Crabtree Valley Mall.
 This project is being developed by EYC Companies.

 Downtown Raleigh's Warehouse District will house the new Union Station transportation hub, which began construction on Jan.
 8, 2016.
 This major project will replace the current Amtrak Station (located on Cabarrus St.) and the Moore Square Transit Station, which is where all downtown Raleigh buses currently make a stop and is GoRaleigh's transfer facility.
 The new Union Station will accommodate longer trains and have larger platforms, amongst other improvements.
-The entire project will cost approximately $79.8 million, $18 million of which will be provided by the City of Raleigh, and is scheduled to be ready for intercity passenger train service in Oct.
-2017.
+The entire project will cost approximately $79.8 million, $18 million of which will be provided by the City of Raleigh, and is scheduled to be ready for intercity passenger train service by the first quarter of 2018.

 FUQUAY-VARINA ARTS CENTER (Opening early 2018)